 Angelica is an ornamental biennial herb grown for its decorative fine flowers.
 The flowers are a lovely addition to the back of a shade garden, where the flowers can grow on stalks up to 6 feet high!

-Angelica is most commonly grown as an ornamental due to its ability to produce masses of decorative flowers in shady conditions.
-Historically, this plant was used as a medicinal herb and as a spiritual plant.
+Angelica (Angelica archangelica) is most commonly grown as an ornamental due to its ability to produce masses of decorative flowers in shady conditions.

-Nasturtium is a pretty annual grown for its edible green leaves and flowers.
+Nasturtium is a pretty annual grown for its edible green leaves and flowers which have a spicy fragrance and flavor.
 When grown in the sun, it will certainly flower more, but it is completely possible to grow nasturtium in partial shade.
 You may get more greens than flowers, but they’re just as much fun!

 Nasturtium leaves and flowers are lovely in fresh salads.
 Their leaves have a peppery sharpness to them, kind of like arugula/rocket.
 A few nasturtium leaves are also lovely on a sandwich or on top of a freshly-baked pizza.